Travel Guide: Best Things to Do and Eat in Pulau Tioman, Pahang, Malaysia

 I didn’t tell the operators at the counter that I had reserved two ferry tickets in advance and just bought the tickets on the spot @ RM $ 70.
 Talking to the ticket seller and hearing them clearly over at the counter was difficult due to the noise.
 I felt impatient and wished to get out of the place quickly.

 Out of the blue in the midst of the crowd after buying the ferry tickets, one kind Chinese gentleman approached me.
-He asked me to pay for the Marine Park Conservation Fee in another counter.
+He asked me to pay for the Marine Park Conservation Fee at another counter.
 Otherwise, I would not be allowed to board the ferry.

 Malaysians pay RM $ 5 and foreigners pay RM $ 20 for the Fee.
-What bothered me was that while buying the ferry tickets and registering at two different counters, no staffs directed us to pay the Conservation Fee at another counter.
+What bothered me was that while buying the ferry tickets and registering at two different counters, no staff directed us to pay the Conservation Fee at another counter.

 I had read online somewhere that it was compulsory to pay.
 Had it not been the kind reminder of the stranger, I would probably forget about the Conservation Fee totally and get rejected during boarding after queuing for so long.